Koredotcom/docs/docs/xo/whats-new/test.md

     <kr-grid type="g1" >
         <kr-grid-item>
             <img src="https://i.pcmag.com/imagery/articles/01eGstfLC8DcJFtCbjOVe69-12..v1623096915.jpg"></img>
-            <kr-grid-title>Introduction to Dialog Tasks</kr-grid-title>
+            <kr-grid-title><Span Style="font-size:10px">Introduction to Dialog Tasks</span></kr-grid-title>
-            <kr-grid-desc>A core component of the XO Platform,an essential tool for building conversationsthat are connected to your business logic.</kr-grid-desc>
+            <kr-grid-desc><Span Style="font-size:10px">A core component of the XO Platform,an essential tool for building conversations that are connected to your business logic.</span></kr-grid-desc>
             <a href="https://kore.ai">Reference</a>
         </kr-grid-item>
         <kr-grid-item>
             <img src="https://i.pcmag.com/imagery/articles/01eGstfLC8DcJFtCbjOVe69-12..v1623096915.jpg"></img>
             <kr-grid-title>Introduction to Dialog Tasks</kr-grid-title>
-            <kr-grid-desc>A core component of the XO Platform,an essential tool for building conversationsthat are connected to your business logic.</kr-grid-desc>
+            <kr-grid-desc>A core component of the XO Platform,an essential tool for building conversations that are connected to your business logic.</kr-grid-desc>
             <a href="https://kore.ai">Reference</a>
         </kr-grid-item>
         <kr-grid-item>
             <img src="https://i.pcmag.com/imagery/articles/01eGstfLC8DcJFtCbjOVe69-12..v1623096915.jpg"></img>
             <kr-grid-title>Introduction to Dialog Tasks</kr-grid-title>
-            <kr-grid-desc>A core component of the XO Platform,an essential tool for building conversationsthat are connected to your business logic.</kr-grid-desc>
+            <kr-grid-desc>A core component of the XO Platform,an essential tool for building conversations that are connected to your business logic.</kr-grid-desc>
             <a href="https://kore.ai">Reference</a>
         </kr-grid-item>
     </kr-grid>